nihr43/bgp-unnumbered/README.md

    - frr
 ```

-If you're just here for the end result, here is `/etc/netplan/bgp-unnumbered.yaml` on a k8s/ceph server:
+If you're just here for the end result, here is `/etc/netplan/bgp-unnumbered.yaml` on a k8s/ceph server acting as a leaf in a spine-leaf network:

 ```
 network: